nvroot/Zero-Health/challenges.md

 **Category**: API Security
 **Goal**: Exploit parameter pollution vulnerabilities to access unauthorized user profiles.

-**Description**: The API handles duplicate parameters inconsistently, allowing you to bypass access controls through parameter pollution attacks.
+**Description**: The `/api/users/profile` endpoint handles duplicate parameters inconsistently, allowing you to bypass access controls through parameter pollution attacks.
+When multiple `user_id` parameters are provided, the system uses the last value, which can be exploited.

 **What you'll learn**:
 - How parameter pollution works
 - API security best practices
 - The importance of consistent parameter handling

-**Hint**: Look for API endpoints that accept parameters.
-Try sending the same parameter multiple times with different values.
+**Hint**: Look for the `/api/users/profile` endpoint that accepts a `user_id` parameter for admins.
+Try sending the same parameter multiple times with different values in the URL, like `?user_id=1&user_id=2`.
+The system will use the last value, potentially bypassing access controls.

 ---